 What is the SCEF Program?

-The Sonoma County Water Agency is launching a program to finance energy efficiency and water conservation retrofits for public and non-profit facilities.
+The Sonoma County Water Agency is launching a program to finance energy and water efficiency retrofits for public and non-profit facilities.
 The Sonoma County Efficiency Financing (SCEF) program is a scaled down version of a Sustainable Energy Utility (SEU) model which was developed by Dr. John Byrne and his colleagues at the Center for Energy & Environmental Policy at the University of Delaware.